Ocean-OS/ocean-os.github.io/mc-assets/README.md

 - Each version contains a main.js file.
 This is the file that runs everything.
 - Each version contains an index.html file.
 This is the "container" file, as it holds the window for the game.
 - Each version contains sound files.
 These are the soundtrack.
 Do not copy them.
+- Sound files will soon be converted to a file format similar to txt to improve launcher performance.
 - Each version contains a script.js file.
 This is the main game script.
 This usually includes:
   - The music scripts (if they load slower when separated)
   - Any packages that otherwise would load slow